Josefinekihlstrom/Plant-Memory/README.md

 ### Design process
 1. **Strategy plane**
 My strategy for this game was to offer a fun game experience that lets the player practise their memory skills.
-I also wanted to make the game with a mindfulness twist to it.
+I also wanted to make the game with a mindfulness and jazzy twist to it.
 The strategy plane was based on the user stories above.

 2. **Scope plane**
-The main feature was going to be the memory game itself alongside with some other features, such as a 'high score list' with locally scored high scores, a timer, smooth sound effects that indicate if you win or loose and the option to play some jazzy background music (that you also can turn off).
+The main feature was going to be the memory game itself alongside with some other features, such as a 'high score list' with locally scored high scores, a timer, smooth sound effects that indicate if you get a match or not and the option to play some jazzy background music (that you also can turn off).
-I also wanted the overall theme for the game to reflect through the images that I was going to use for the cards.
+I also wanted the overall relaxing theme for the game to reflect through the images that I was going to use for the cards.
 In this stage the images was not decided yet.

 3. **Structure plane**
 When the key features was set the structure plane was pretty simple.
 I was going to have just a single page with all the features in it but divided into different sections to make out the most of it and get a nice balance.
-My initial structure is based out of squares with information withing the main square that would be the portview.
-One square would contain the icon and the name of the game, another square would contain the menu with the interaction functions and then the last square would be the memory game itself with its own features.
+My initial structure is based out of squares (that represents different divs) with information in each that would be placed within the main square (the viewport).
+One square would contain the icon and the name of the game, another square would contain the menu with the interaction functions and then the last square would be the memory game itself with its own overlay features.

 4. **Skeleton plane**
-I started sketching out what the layout would be like and got the balance of the page together by dividing it into two main sections of the page.
-The right section of the page was going to cover the majority of the page with the memory game feature.
-In the left section I wanted to add all information about the page together with the different features that I wanted to add in such as the buttons, icons and timer function.
+I started sketching out what the layout would be like and got the balance of the page together by dividing it into two main columns of the page.
+The right column of the page was going to cover the majority of the page with the memory game feature.
+In the left section I wanted to add the logo and header in one div together with the menu and its different features.
+This would be the buttons, icons and timer display and locally stored score for the game.
-I didn't want the left section to be left out entirely and decided to give it the space that it needed to provide the information within it as clear as possible for the player to easily understand it.
+I didn't want the left section to be left out entirely and decided to give it the space that it needed to provide the information within it as clear as possible for the player to easily see and understand it.

 5. **Surface plane**
 - When I knew how I wanted the structure to be I turned to the internet to find free images to use for my game.
 I ended up on [Freepic.com](https://www.freepik.com/free-vector/potted-plants-set_8271077.htm#page=1&query=plants&position=1) where I found the pictures of the plants that I ended up using.
+(They are credited in the credit section further down)
 - After that I turned to [Coolors](https://coolors.co/) to find colors that would match the theme of the page.
 I wanted to use a soft color scheme for the default theme and ended up with the following colors:
 ![Color Palette](/assets/images/coolors.png)